• Skip to primary navigation

 Jump to Recipe Print Recipe

-If you love strawberry shortcake, you’ll love easy and delicious gluten-free strawberry shortcake recipe.
+If you love strawberry shortcake, you’ll love the easy and delicious gluten-free strawberry shortcake I created for you.
 This post is sponsored by Bob’s Red Mill and contains affiliate links.
 Please see my disclosures.

 Strawberry shortcake feels as American as apple pie, right?

-In case you didn’t know, a shortcake is a sweet and crumbly biscuit or cake that has been leaved with baking powder or baking soda.
+In case you didn’t know, a shortcake is a sweet and crumbly biscuit or cake that has been leavened with baking powder or baking soda.

 There are minimal liquid ingredients in a shortcake, just enough to hold the dough together, resulting in what is known as a shortened dough.